CagriCatik/CagriCatik/README.md

 ## About Me 💭

-- I'm passionate about automotive engineering, particularly in the realms of communication protocols, vehicle architecture.
-- With a background in CAN, LIN, FlexRay, and more, I thrive on tackling complex challenges within the automotive industry.
 - **My repositories, commits or descriptions represent my alter ego and not my real personality.**

 ## Projects 🚀